Every website needs a regular website content review as part of its ongoing maintenance. Here’s the easy guide to what, how and when to do one.

 Thin content is content less than about 300 words that doesn’t really say anything new or exciting.
 Think of it as a very small entrée and not a meal.

 Duplicate content is the same information repeated over and over.
 Think of as the leftover Christmas ham that seems to go on for weeks.
 Google hates duplication as much as you hate ham after three solid weeks of it!

 Either mash the different variations of the content into the page with the highest useful traffic, or create one brand new super epic page and redirect all the skinny articles to the big page.

 Don’t simply redirect it to the home page (Google hates that!).
 Redirect it to the nearest most useful and relevant page.

 Think of a redirection as the salesperson saying, “I’m sorry we are out of stock of Brand X right now.
 Could we interest you in Brand Y,” where Brand X is a book on marketing and Brand Y is NOT a pink stuffed unicorn.

 Sometimes content is beyond redemption.
-Perhaps you don’t offer that product or service anymore; or you can’t work out what the heck you were thinking when you published it in the first place; or it was so badly stuffed full of keywords that Google slapped you silly with a penalty; or all the spammer sites decided to descend on that page with toxic links.
+Perhaps you don’t offer that product or service anymore; or you can’t work out what the heck you were thinking when you published it in the first place, or it was so badly stuffed full of keywords that Google slapped you silly with a penalty; or all the spammer sites decided to descend on that page with toxic links.

-Some of your content is brilliant.
-It is superb.
-It is begging for more.
 These are the hidden gems with exciting opportunities for future content marketing.
-These articles can be extended into infographics, Slideshare presentations, checklists, and downloads.
+These articles can be extended into social media graphics, Infographics, Slideshare presentations, checklists, and downloads.

-On your site you should have a raft of high-performing evergreen content.
+On your website you should have a raft of high-performing evergreen content.
 These pages form the cornerstones of your web traffic and your ongoing promotions.
 Know what they are and make sure they are marked and highlighted on your site.

-Remember to jot any notes to yourself in your spreadsheet against each page as you categorise each page (e.g.: Change the image, notice the broken link on this page, xyz would make a great infographic etc.)
+Remember to jot any notes to yourself in your spreadsheet against each page as you categorise each page (e.g.: Change the image, notice the broken link on this page, “xyz would make a great infographic” etc.)

-Step 8: Create Your New Content Creation Calendar
+Step 7: Create Your New Content Creation Calendar

-From your content audit you will now have a great list of ideas of new content that needs to be created and areas where your content needs to be extended.
+From your content review you will now have a great list of ideas of new content that needs to be created and areas where your content needs to be extended.